 By the end of 1989, unemployment in the United Kingdom had fallen to 1,600,000.
 However, inflation had reached 7.8%.

-In 1990, economists Richard Vedder and Lowell Gallaway concluded their study, arguing that their data from 1900 to 1990 validates classical unemployment theory, noting a strong correlation between adjusted real wage and unemployment in the United States.
+In 1990, economists Richard Vedder and Lowell Gallaway found a strong correlation between adjusted real wage and unemployment in the United States.
+Their data from 1900 to 1990 validates classical unemployment theory, however, they maintain that their data does not take into account exogenous events.

-With inflation down to 1.6% by 1993, unemployment then began to fall rapidly.
+With inflation down to 1.6% by 1993 in the UK, unemployment then began to fall rapidly.

-In 1994, the BLS revised the CPS and renamed the measure representing the official unemployment rate from U5 to U3.
+In 1994, the BLS revised the CPS and among the changes the measure representing the official unemployment rate was renamed U3 instead of U5.

 By early 1997, unemployment in the United Kingdom stood at 1,800,000.